 This family of devices uses an analog control scheme with voltage mode control.
 In this scheme, the compensator acts on the Vout signal and not just on the error signal.
 For load and line transients, with a steady and unchanging reference voltage, this has the same dynamic characteristics as for a compensator that acts on only the error signal.
 However, for reference voltage changes, as in the case of Dynamic VID, the dynamics are altered.
-A proprietary and patented dynamic VID compensation scheme allows the dynamic VID response to be tuned optimally to the feedback compensator values.
-Once properly optimized, the output voltage will follow the DAC more closely during a positive dynamic VID, and provide better dynamic VID alert timing, as required by Intel® processors.
+A proprietary dynamic VID compensation scheme allows the dynamic VID response to be tuned optimally to the feedback compensator values.
+Once properly optimized, the output voltage will follow the DAC more closely during a positive dynamic VID, irrespective of whether the new voltage is commanded by using i2c or by using the 3 VIDSELx pins to select a different register and target voltage.
 Infineon's design tool will allow the user to quickly and conveniently calculate the dynamic VID compensation parameters for optimal dynamic VID response.